marcellofuschi/deep-learning-experiments/sentiment-analysis-play-store-reviews/README.md

-# Sentiment analysis of a dataset of reviews from Google Play Store
+# Sentiment analysis of reviews from Google Play Store

 Naive Bayes classification is used as baseline.
 Then, we fine-tune a pre-trained BERT model on the training set, achieving a not-so-great test accuracy of ~73%